 In my experience, the best academic and literary translations emerge from a direct collaboration with the author, provided that the author understands the translation process and has a strong command of the source and target languages.
 This is because the author knows her style best and is often better versed in the relevant specialist literature and jargon than the translator.
 If the translator has subject knowledge, this is a great help, but translation experience and training are also crucial.

 If you are are interested to know what makes a good translation, I have covered that separately here.

 After I receive a text, I use translation software (SDL Trados) to work on the file (see below).
 This software breaks the text up into manageable segments.
 It also reformats the translated segments, so I don’t have to mess around with fonts, styles and footnotes in MS Word.
 I can also highlight specific jargon in the text.
 E.g. kulturni kapital (HR) – cultural capital (EN).
 This is then stored in a terminology database and suggested as an accurate translation next time I come across the same term.
 Note: the following screenshot is of a non-confidential translation.

-If I am unsure of a word or phrase, I insert an author query, as the author often has a deeper knowledge, through reading in English, of subject-specific jargon and conventions.
-It is worth remembering that the translator’s knowledge and expertise is in language and general academic conventions, not in the minute details of each academic sub-discipline.
+Finally, if I am unsure of a word or phrase (most often, this is subject-specific terminology), I insert an author query, as the author often has a deeper knowledge, through reading in English, of subject-specific jargon and conventions.
+It is worth remembering that the translator’s knowledge and expertise is in language and general publishing conventions, not in the minute details of each translation specialism.
 This is why collaboration is so important!
 I base my schedule on (comfortably) translating 2000 words a day.